pgooch/auto-seo/readme.txt

 == Changelog ==

+#### 2.4.4
+ + Added [Page Title] to the valid substitutions in the description field.
+ + Adjusted how the page title is gathered to avoid double-titling in some use cases.
+ + Made some changes to the main file so that it is easier to read and understand the code.
 #### 2.3.4
  + Modified the plugin to support PHP versions < 5.4 when using the default PHP settings. *Note: This has no been extensively tested and PHP version 5.4 or great is still recommended.*
 #### 2.3.3